 Optional Specializations

-The Journalism and Media Studies major offers two optional specializations to help you stand out in today’s competitive job market.
+The Journalism and Media Studies major offers five optional specializations to help you stand out in today’s competitive job market.

-The Journalism and Media Studies optional specializations enable you to dive deeper into Global Media or Sports Journalism through an 18-credit curriculum that blends theory and hands-on experience.
+The Journalism and Media Studies specializations enable you to dive deeper into Digital and Social Media, Global Media, Media Production, Social Justice and Media, or Sports Journalism through a 15-credit curriculum that blends theory and hands-on experience.
 These focused tracks are open to Journalism and Media Studies majors, count toward your degree, and can give you a competitive edge in today’s media landscape.

 What You Need to Know